 KeePassium is the first KeePass app for iOS that supports YubiKey.

 KeePassium adopts the challenge-response approach used by KeePassXC.
 Firstly, because their approach requires only the database itself — whereas KeeChallenge and OtpKeyProv rely on auxiliary files (which would complicate synchronization).
 Secondly, because KeePassXC is available on all major platforms as a native app.

 Unfortunately, the AutoFill part is not allowed to communicate with hardware.
 This limitation is set by the system.
 As a result, YubiKey-protected databases can only be unlocked in the main app.
-There is a possible workaround, however, so the limitation is likely to be temporary.
+We are exploring a possible workaround for this nuisance.